-Dr. Trisha Joyce, a veterinarian for New York City Veterinary Specialists, still remembers the first dog she saw with mammary disease -- cancer of the mammary glands.
-The first dog she saw with mammary disease was brought in for lethargy.
+Dr. Trisha Joyce, a veterinarian for New York City Veterinary Specialists, still remembers the first dog she saw with mammary disease — cancer of the mammary glands.
+The dog was brought in for lethargy.
 “We started off with blood work and X-rays, and the X-rays showed metastatic cancer in her lungs, which had begun in the mammary glands.”
 Since that time, Joyce has counseled dog owners on how to prevent and detect mammary disease, and how to proceed once it’s been diagnosed.

 Mammary cancer is one of the most common cancers among dogs, but it is also one of the most preventable.
 “First and foremost, spay your dog,” says Joyce.
 Dogs spayed before their first heat almost never go on to develop the disease, compared to the 25 percent of unspayed dogs that will.
 Spaying before a dog’s second heat is almost as protective.
 Generally speaking, malignant mammary tumors are unusual in dogs spayed before the age of 2.

 Mammary tumors are most commonly found in unspayed dogs between 5 and 10 years old.
 Breeds thought to be at increased risk include Boston terriers, cocker spaniels, poodles, English setters, Brittany spaniels, pointers and fox terriers.
 Male dogs very rarely develop mammary cancer, though it can happen — and it’s usually aggressive when it does.

 When Joyce meets owners of unspayed dogs, she encourages them to perform regular mammary exams at home.
 The idea is similar to the self-exams that women are taught by their gynecologists to perform in order to become familiar with their own breast tissue.
 “If you know how your dog’s mammary glands feel when they’re free of tumors, it’s easier to catch a growth if one develops,” she says.